openyurtio/openyurt/README.md

 OpenYurt has the following advantages in terms of compatibility and usability.
 - **Kubernetes native**.
 It provides full Kubernetes API compatibility.
-All Kubernetes workloads, services, operators, CNI and CSI plugins are supported.
+All Kubernetes workloads, services, operators, CNI plugins, and CSI plugins are supported.
 - **Seamless conversion**.
 It provides a tool to easily convert a native Kubernative to be "edge" ready.
   The extra resource and maintenance costs of the OpenYurt components are very low.
 - **Node autonomy**.
-It provides mechanisms to tolerate an unstable or disconnected cloud-edge networking.
+It provides mechanisms to tolerate unstable or disconnected cloud-edge networking.
   The applications run in the edge nodes are not affected even if the nodes are offline.
 - **Cloud platform agnostic**.
 OpenYurt can be easily deployed in any public cloud Kubernetes services.